jwatson-CO-edu/CogArch/ANN/Bayes-NN.md

     {\Large P(D \mid \mathbf{W}) P(\mathbf{W})
     \over
     \int P(D \mid \mathbf{W}) P(\mathbf{W}) \ \ d\mathbf{W}}$
+        * This integral is intractable, the function is the ANN itself
     - We do not infer scalars or vectors, we infer **random variables**
     - Prediction: Take the expectation of the output over the trained parameter distribution
 * Bayesian Neural Network Components